Estimated reading time: 3 minutes

 Towing industry overview.

-Close to 9,000 towing businesses in the U.S. employ over 100,000 workers.
-The automotive towing industry is growing at an annual rate of approximately 3 percent.
+IBISWorld reported that the automotive towing industry is growing at an annual rate of 2.6 percent.
 You can learn more facts and figures in our towing industry infographic.
-One thing that might cause the industry to experience slower business is technology.
+However, one thing that might cause the industry to experience slower business is technology.

 Set your towing business apart.

 Your automotive towing business needs to be different to stand out from the competition.
-This starts by determining the strengths of your towing business and then cost-effectively promoting them.
+This starts by determining the strengths of your towing company and then cost-effectively promoting them.

-Things like years of experience, level of customer service, number of tow trucks in your fleet, and types of vehicles you can tow are all essential attributes.
+All essential attributes are things like years of experience, level of customer service, number of tow trucks in your fleet, and types of vehicles you can tow.
 Include relevant information about your towing business in your marketing efforts, such as your website, business cards, and flyers.

 Expand your capabilities.

-You can open the door to more business and increased revenue by expanding your capabilities.
+Expanding your capabilities can open the door to more business and increase revenue.
 For example, you may want to tow boats, motorcycles, and specialty vehicles in addition to passenger cars.
 Of course, you need to have a tow truck to transport them.

 Network with local businesses.